 Another aspect I like is that the majority of drinkers are locals, whereas my preconceived idea of Budapest was that it would be all stag do’s and foreign party goers.
 There’s something for everyone here, so you shouldn’t miss a good night out in this city!

-Liberty Statue is near the Citadella on the Buda side (will make sense when you see a map) and is a decent attraction, mainly for the views.
+Liberty Statue is near the Citadella on the Buda side and is a decent attraction, mainly for the views.
 It is a relatively steep climb but took us less than 30 minutes, so no Mount Everest.

 Next up is Buda Castle, which is a grandiose World Heritage site nestled next to the river, slightly North of Liberty Statue.

 The castle has many interesting features and is a fantastic visit, and yet again offers some fantastic views.
 Don’t miss it.